abdelrahmanbadr/currency-rates/README.md

     $ ./vendor/bin/phpunit
  ## Nice To Have (@Todo):
-    1. Add Cli Command To Get Currency Exchange Rates 2- more validation for package user inputs
+    1. Add Cli Command To Get Currency Exchange Rates 2- More validation for package user inputs
-    3- create convert service like convert 100 USD to EUR 4- add more providers such as Fixerio and make config switch between them 5- add logs to trace errors
+    3- Create convert service like convert 100 USD to EUR 4- Add more providers such as Fixerio and make config switch between them 5- Add logs to trace errors
-    6- use transform layer for the result
+    6- Use transform layer for the result
+    7- Use config file